Tubal Factor (Damage to Fallopian Tubes) / Pelvic Adhesions

 Current scientific data about endometriosis show that mild to moderate forms of endometriosis may be effectively treated with a combination of surgical and medical therapy.
 For more stages of endometriosis, including the presence of endometriomas, IVF is the optimal first-line treatment and offers the highest pregnancy success rates.

 Male Factor Infertility

 One of the most significant advances in the treatment of infertility has been the ability for men with severe sperm abnormalities to achieve fertilization of the egg and successful pregnancy.
-IVF with addition of ICSI (Intracytoplasmic Sperm Injection) has enabled couples suffering from abnormal sperm, who would not otherwise be able to conceive, to be able to start a family.
-ICSI is often recommended if there is any suggestion of a sperm problem, if sperm are obtained surgically, or if there has been a prior failure of fertilization.
+IVF with the addition of ICSI (Intracytoplasmic Sperm Injection) has enabled couples suffering from abnormal sperm, who would not otherwise be able to conceive, to be able to start a family.
+ICSI is often recommended if there is any suggestion of a sperm issue, if sperm are obtained surgically, or if there has been a prior failure of fertilization.

-Diminished Ovarian Function & Age Related Infertility
+Diminished Ovarian Function & Age-Related Infertility

 Anovulation & Polycystic Ovarian Syndrome (PCOS)